-Topic Answer Summary Bathrooms 12 YES Dairies in New Mexico must comply with the Pasteurized Milk Ordinance.
+Торіс Answer Summary Bathrooms YES Dairies in New Mexico must comply with the Pasteurized Milk Ordinance.
 The PMO specifies that dairy farms have one or more toilets that are conveniently located, properly constructed, properly operated, and maintained in a sanitary manner.
 The New Mexico OSHA regulations also include basic requirements for toilet facilities.
-Working Hours 13 VEC / No max hour or day requirements for adults working as farm hands whose duties require them to work longer hours.
+Working Hours YES / NO No max hour or day requirements for adults working as farm hands.
 Other employees are limited to 16 hours in any 24 hour period.
-YES / NO If there is a change to the beginning of the workday, you must notify workers at least the day before during working hours.
+If there is a change to the beginning of the workday, you must notify workers at least the day before the change and during working hours.
 See Child Labor (below) for maximum hours for minors.